openstack-infra/zuul/doc/source/reporters.rst

 GitHub
 ------

-Zuul reports back to GitHub pull requests via GitHub API.
-On success and failure, it creates a comment containing the build results.
-It also sets the status on start, success and failure.
-Status name and description is taken from the pipeline.
+Zuul reports back to GitHub via GitHub API.
+Available reports include a PR comment containing the build results, a commit status on start, success and failure, an issue label addition/removal on the PR, and a merge of the PR itself.
+Status name, description, and context is taken from the pipeline.

 A :ref:`connection` that uses the github driver must be supplied to the reporter.
 It has the following options: